Georgian Institute of Public Affairs (GIPA)

-This certified and credited summer program is designed to provide graduate and senior undergraduate level students with a broad knowledge and understanding of the Black Sea-Caspian Sea Region.
-The program will provide a strategic overview of historic and recent developments, as well as scenarios for long-term developments in the region through the examination of empirical cases and the current security environment in the region.
-The focus of the program will be on the states that are pivotal for stability and growth in the region: Ukraine, Georgia, Armenia, Azerbaijan, Uzbekistan, Kazakhstan and Turkmenistan.
+This course is designed to provide graduate and senior undergraduate level students with a broad knowledge and understanding of the South Caucasus and broader Black Sea-Caspian Region.
+The course will provide with strategic overview of the historic and recent developments, which led to formation of the current security, political and economic environment in the region.

-Discussions will aim at painting a strategic map of the Caucasus and Central Asia by looking at multiple internal and external factors of stability and security, including: the interests of the major powers and the conflicting foreign policy priorities of the regional countries; regional conflicts; the status of governance, the efficiency of the states and the problem of corruption; challenges of economic development in resource-rich states; employment as a security issue; allocation and misallocation of natural, human and economic resources; the status of civil society; regional cooperation and global engagement.
+During the class discussion we will paint strategic map of the Caucasus by looking at multiple internal and external factors of stability, including: interests of major powers and conflicting foreign policy priorities of the regional countries; status of governance, efficiency of the states, and problem of corruption; impact of pandemics on regional economies; past experience of macro growth in some countries due to natural resources; employment as a security issue and key measure of state legitimacy; misallocation of natural, human and economic resources; status of civil society; private sector development, investments and business climate, etc.